 2.2) HTTP redirect from IIS

-To set redirection from IIS through HTTP redirect method, you can follow our knowledgebase article here.
+To set redirection from IIS through the HTTP redirect method, you can follow our knowledgebase article here.

 3) Redirection in Linux server/VPS

-In Linux based hosting, URL redirection can be set either through cPanel Redirects or .htaccess file.
+In Linux-based hosting, URL redirection can be set either through cPanel Redirects or the .htaccess file.

 3.1) Domain redirection through cPanel Redirects